sheva/PeopleSimplePreferences/README.md

 ### JSON or XML

 By default, all results will be returned in JSON format.
-You can ask for it explicitly via `-H 'Accept: application/json'` (that's for `curl`).
-To get data in XML, use `-H 'Accept: application/xml'`.
+You can manage response media type by implicitly adding `-H 'Accept: application/json'` (that's for `curl`).
+To get data in XML media format, use `-H 'Accept: application/xml'`.

 To submit data, you should always provide `Content-Type` header (there are no defaults for it).
 To send data in JSON, use `-H 'Content-Type: application/json'`.
 To send data in XML, use `-H 'Content-Type: application/xml'`.